 c.
-Scoping Task | Initial Study/Notice of Preparation: Prepare and distribute Initial Study/Notice of Preparation for a 30-day public review period.
-Prepare display ads for the City to publish in local newspapers during the scoping period.
+Scoping Task | Initial Study/Notice of Preparation: Prepare and distribute Initial Study/Notice of Preparation.
+Publish display ads in local newspapers during the scoping period.

 One public comment meeting will be held in person and on appropriate Internet formats.
 Provide court reporter services, and provide public outreach, meeting notification and preparation support.
 Landscape Architect shall also identify all potential environmental permits and planning entitlements that may be needed to support the Proposed Project and alternatives.
 Attend project coordination meetings as needed.